-Also, at the end of the study, we will organise an event for families of children who have been treated at Princess Anne Hospital and non-medical professionals who work with the children (e.g. teachers, educational psychologists, community paediatricians), at which we will feed back the study findings.
-All data will be anonymous -neither you or your child will not be identifiable.
+Also, at the end of the study, we will organise an event for families of children who have had "brain cooling" at Princess Anne Hospital and non-medical professionals who work with the children (e.g. teachers, educational psychologists, community paediatricians), at which we will feed back the study findings.
+All data will be anonymous - neither you nor your child will not be identifiable.

-A summary of the research findings can be sent to you, upon your request.
+A summary of the research findings can be sent to you if you request one.